-For soda refills, yes, you can get the discount at any walk-up concession stand in CityWalk and a few other locations like Cinnabon and Red Oven Pizza Bakery.
-You can even get the discount and the very last concession stand on your way out, in the parking rotunda:
+For soda refills, yes, you can get the discount at any walk-up concession stand in CityWalk and a few other locations, like Cinnabon and Red Oven Pizza Bakery.

-However, there are no discounted popcorn refills at CityWalk, nor are there discounted refills of soda or popcorn at Universal’s on-site hotels.
-We should note that Cabana Bay does have its own soda refill program, but its cups do not work for discounts anywhere at Universal’s parks or CityWalk, and vice versa.
+However, there are no discounted popcorn refills at CityWalk, nor are there discounted refills of soda or popcorn at Universal’s hotels.
+We should note that some of the more recent properties have their own soda refill programs, but their cups are only valid for use at the hotel it is purchased at and do not work for discounts anywhere at Universal’s parks or CityWalk.